genouest/GenouestBiomajBundle/Resources/doc/index.rst

     $builder->add('dbPath', 'choice', array('choices' => array()));

-In your template where the form is displayed, just add some code like this (twig):
+In your template where the form is displayed, just add some code like this:

 .. code-block:: jinja